fossabot/wiki-2/docs/preface/foreword.md

 This isn't ideal and can be shortened down by carefully inspecting what LFS does with its toolchain.
-You need to build a cross binutils then build a stripped down static version of cross GCC (we'll call it cross GCC), then we'll use this cross toolchain to natively compile linux-headers, musl, libstdc++-v3, binutils and gcc.
+You need to build a cross binutils then build a stripped down static version of cross GCC (we'll call it cross GCC), then we'll use this cross toolchain to natively compile musl, libstdc++-v3, binutils and gcc.
 This is identical to the way LFS builds its toolchain, but apparently everyone was building cross GCC twice when using musl (apparently this is how CLFS was building its GCC and musl toolchain).

 This shortened the times needed to build GCC to 3, one for the cross toolchain (and it's a fast build as most of this GCC's features are disabled, except for